IBM/spring-boot-microservices-on-kubernetes/README.md

 To use OpenWhisk with your notification microservice for email and slack messages, follow the step below, or jump to [step 3 to create the Node.js frontend]((#3-create-the-frontend-service)

-### 21 Using OpenWhisk Action with Spring Boot Notification service
+### 21 Use OpenWhisk Action with Spring Boot Notification service

 Requirements for this sections:
 * [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) in your Slack team.